velascochr/my_really_cool_project/README.txt

 This project is totally awesome, you guys.

 This project will help all the totally awesome Treehouse students learn about working with Git repositories.

+This is a third line that will conflict with 'foo_feature'